GalenWright/wright-lab-website/content/post/23-02-26-ichg23/index.md

 ---
 Exciting news!
 Members of the Wright Lab, [Alana Slike](/author/alana-slike/) and [Lucy Namuli](/author/kevin-lucy-namuli/), attended and presented at the International Congress of Human Genetics in South Africa.

-Both of students received travel awards to attend the conference - congratulations!
+Both trainees received travel awards to attend the conference - congratulations!
 They also presented at the Young Investigators Forum held at the University of Cape Town.

 In between the conference schedule, we were able to visit Table Mountain, and make a trip to see collaborators in Stellenbosch.